WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 The Sun shown actual size.
 ![Sun full](images/SunFull.jpg)

-The Sun with maximum scaling.
+The Sun with maximum scaling.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings SolarSystemStars Property

 Note: This feature is not implemented.